materialsproject/mp-jupyterhub/README.md

 2. Setup your OAuth tokens in Github via https://github.com/settings/developers
    - Select "Register a New Application"
-   - Make sure you fill out the callback URL as https://<yourdomain.org>/hub/oauth_callback
+   - Make sure you fill out the callback URL as https://<yourdomain.org>/hub/oauth_callback (use http is you don't have SSL enabled)
    - Once registered note the Client ID and Client Secret

 3. Edit `run/env.sh` and enter `GITHUB_CLIENT_SECRET`, `GITHUB_CLIENT_ID` and `OAUTH_CALLBACK_URL` from above